dpford/timesheet-bot/README.md

 * `UNANET_USERNAME`
 * `UNANET_PASSWORD`
 * `UNANET_PROJECT` - the exact text inside the Project dropdown in your timesheet
+* `UNANET_TASK` - the exact text inside the Task dropdown in your timesheet
 * `UNANET_HOURS` - the number of hours you want entered

 ### Setup